What does a Research Analyst do?

 Is becoming a Research Analyst a good career path?

-Choosing a career as a Research Analyst has its own set of benefits and challenges.
-Understanding these can help job seekers decide if this path is right for them.
+Choosing a career as a Research Analyst comes with its own set of advantages and challenges.
+Understanding these can help job seekers make an informed decision.
 Here are some pros and cons to consider:

 - Pros: